marcoverl/CVUserGuide/source/MicroPrimers.rst

 Formatting/resizing a volume you just attached
 ----------------------------------------------

-We already showed on ? how to start using a volume you have attached to your VM.
+We already showed on :ref:`Using (attaching) a Volume<CreateFS>` how to start using a volume you have attached to your VM.
 We will give you here some more details.

 If you just created an empty volume you first need to create a